Project update: November 2023

 We’ve been working with the Environment Agency (EA) to assess the flood risk of flows from the Newt Ditch moving east beyond the A404, downstream of the immediate project works area.

-We have agreed with the EA to carry out a detailed flood risk modelling assessment.
-This will improve our understanding of how the water moves from the east of the A404 to the River Thames.
+It was agreed with the EA to carry out a detailed flood risk modelling assessment to improve our understanding of how the water moves from the east of the A404 to the River Thames.
+Topographical surveys over 3km, stretching to the River Thames at Bourne End were carried out to inform the modelling work.
+This model outputs indicated that the downstream impact of the proposed scheme downstream of the A404 would be negligible.